simon-brooke/mw-parser/README.md

 but please don't be mean to my poor little server.
 If you want to run big maps or complex rule-sets, please run it on your own machines.

+### Version compatibility

+There are substantial changes in how rule functions are evaluated between 0.1.x versions of MicroWorld libraries and 0.3.x versions.
+In particular, in 0.3.x metadata is held on rule functions which is essential to the functioning of the engine.
+Consequently, you cannot mix 0.1.x and 0.3.x libraries: it will not work.

+In particular the parser in actual use has changed in 0.3.x from the `mw-parser.core` parser to the `mw-parser.declarative` parser.
+The API of the parser is also substantially revised and is not backwards compatible, so if you have code written to use 0.1.x versions of this library it will need to be modified.
+I apologise for this.
+On the upside, the new parser API is much simpler.

 ## Usage

-Main entry point is (parse-rule _string_), where string takes a form detailed in __[grammar](#grammar)__, below.
-If the rule is interpretted correctly the result will be the source code of a Clojure anonymous function; if the rule cannot be interpretted, an error 'I did not understand...' will be shown.
+Main entry point is (compile _string_), where string takes a form detailed in __[grammar](#grammar)__, below.
+If the rules represnted by the string are interpretted correctly, the result will be a a list of compiled Clojure anonymous functions; if the rule cannot be interpretted, an error 'I did not understand...' will be thrown.

-The function (compile-rule _string_) is like parse-rule, except that it returns a compiled Clojure anonymous function.
+Each of these functions will have metadata including:

+* `:rule-type` : the type of rule the function represents;
+* `:lisp` : the lisp source from which the function was compiled;
+* `:parse` : the parse-tree from which that lisp source was derived;
+* `:source` : the rule source from which the parse-tree was derived;
+* `:line : the one-based line number of the rule source in the source file.

+The values of `:rule-type` currently supported are:

+* `:production` : an if-then rule which transforms the properties of a single cell, based on the values of properties of that cell and optionally of its neighbours;
+* `:flow` : a flow rule which creates flows of values of a numeric property from one cell to other cells.

+Values which it is intended will be supported include rules to create graphs which will enable the user to aggregate and interpret what is happening in the world.
+Types which it is envisaged will be supported include `:time-series`, `bar-graph` and perhaps others, but grammar for these has not yet been developed.

 ### Generated function and evaluation environment